cyanreg/txproto/DOCS/lua-scripting.md

     description,        -- String, usually a longer, more descriptive version of the name. identifier,         -- Userdata.
-Context needed to activate the device by passing it through `tx.create_io`. api_id,             -- Integer, an opaque ID that to the API used identifies the entry default,            -- Boolean, true means that this is the default device used (e.g. monitor or audio device).
+Context needed to activate the device by passing it through `tx.create_io`. api_id,             -- Integer, an opaque ID that to the API used identifies the entry type                -- String, high-level description, can be either 'display', 'microphone', 'monitor'. default,            -- Boolean, true means that this is the default device used (e.g. monitor or audio device).

     video = {           -- Table, only available if the device type is video